 Register for Annie’s Project

 At this time registration is limited to 15 participants per site.
 Pre-registration is required.
-You many register by contacting the agent at the site in which you wish to participate (view site list), or by printing the registration form and mailing it to the corresponding site.
+You many register by contacting the agent at the site in which you wish to participate ( view site list ), or by printing the registration form and mailing it to the corresponding site.
+The fee for the course is $25 and includes materials and refreshments.

 People are Talking About Annie’s Project